 Reloads are faster with a modern sporting rifle when compared to hunting rifles that don’t have a removable magazine.
 Some states (California in particular) have strict regulations on cartridge capacity and even removability of magazines, though.
 Check before buying.

-Finding the best deer hunting rifle may come down to deciding which option is the easiest to maintain.
+Deciding between a bolt action vs semi auto rifle may come down to deciding which option is the easiest to maintain.
 Field stripping, cleaning, and maintaining an AR is easy.
 Performing the same task on a bolt action is, however, slightly faster.

 The latter also has fewer parts and during operation, those that move are shooter operated.
 Self-loading modern sporting rifles aren’t complicated, and the reliability is combat proven, but there’s no denying simple is better when afield.